 All of this means that you definitely want to give your attention to this notice right away.

 What does this notice mean?

-The short answer is your site's Critical CSS is having trouble, and may not be serving because it's being blocked from accessing the necessary API (the service that allows us to deliver Critical CSS on your site).
-This is often because of some conflict specific to your site's environment.
-Critical CSS is one of Trellis's main optimizations that makes it so fast, and it's very important for speed and Core Web Vitals.
+The short answer is your site's Critical CSS is having trouble and may not be serving because it's being blocked from accessing the necessary API (the service that allows us to deliver Critical CSS on your site).
+This is means that your site may have a firewall, or bot blocking enabled that is blocking Trellis from accessing the REST API.

 Email the Trellis Team for Help

 Since it's important for your Critical CSS to be working, it's best to address this issue when it comes up.
-There can be a lot of variables at play for why this is happening, so our expert team will be happy to help.
+If you run into any issues don’t hesitate to reach out to us, our expert team will be happy to help.

 Reach out to firstname.lastname@example.org and we'll be in touch to get started!